xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 we saw last time, a small amount of this syntax spills over into Scanner).
 Similarly, the code generator unit, CodeGen, contains all of the code dependent upon the target machine.
-In this installment, we'll be continuing with the development of the functions in these two all- important units.
+In this installment, we'll be continuing with the development of the functions in these two all-important units.